Skip to content

 Accessing databases on Rahti from CSC supercomputers

-Step 1: Setting up MariaDB and WebSocat on Rahti
+Step 1: Setting up MariaDB on Rahti

 We will use the Bitnami MariaDB Helm chart.
 This Helm Chart is not meant for production use, but it is sufficient for demonstration purposes.